visier/connector-python/README.md

 ```

 ### Snapshot Query
-Snapshot is similar `list` API in terms of the structure and granularity of the query result.
-A Snapshot query can be thought of as a sequence of `list` queries executed at specified times.
-The Snapshot result can be augmented with a property named `effectiveDateProperty` to include the time of each snapshot.
-See the referenced sample JSON query definition for how to do this.
+Snapshot queries retrieve a collection of `list` query-style snapshots taken at the defined intervals.
+A `snapshot` query's structure and result granularity is similar to a `list` query.
+You can think of a `snapshot` query as a sequence of `list` queries executed at specific times.

+You can augment the `snapshot` result with the `effectiveDateProperty` property to include the time of each snapshot.
+For more information about using the `effectiveDateProperty` property, see the referenced sample JSON [query definition](/examples/snapshot/employee-info.json).
 ```python
 with VisierSession(auth) as s:
     client = QueryApiClient(s)